 Utilization of the net operating loss carryforwards and research and development tax credit carryforwards may be subject to an annual limitation under Section 382 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), and corresponding provisions of state law, due to ownership changes that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income.
 In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain shareholders or public groups in the stock of a corporation by more than 50% over a three-year period.
 The Company conducted an analysis under Section 382 to determine if historical changes in ownership through December 31, 2021 would limit or otherwise restrict the Company's ability to utilize its pre-change net operating losses and research and development tax credit carryforwards to offset future taxable income.
-As a result of the analysis, the Company does not believe that there are any significant limitations on its ability to utilize its net operating losses and research and development tax credit carryforwards to assess whether a change of control has occurred or whether there have been multiple changes of control since December 31, 2021.
-If the Company has experienced a change of control, as defined by Section 382, subsequent to December 31, 2021, utilization of the net operating loss carryforwards or research and development tax credit carryforwards or stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
-Any limitation may result in expiration of a portion of the net operating loss carryforwards or research and development tax credit carryforwards before utilization.
+As a result of the analysis, the Company does not believe that there are any significant limitations on its ability to utilize its net operating losses and research and development tax credit carryforwards to offset future taxable income.
+The Company has not conducted a study to assess whether a change of control has occurred or whether there have been multiple changes of control since December 31, 2021.
+If the Company has experienced a change of control, as defined by Section 382, subsequent to December 31, 2021, utilization of the net operating loss carryforwards or research and development tax credit carryforwards would be subject to an annual limitation under Section 382, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
+Any limitation may result in expiration of a portion of the net operating loss carryforwards or re carryforwards before utilization.
 Further, until a study is completed and any limitation is known, no amounts are being presented as an uncertain tax position.

 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal and state jurisdictions, where applicable.
 There are currently no pending tax examinations.
-As of December 31, 2022, the Company's tax years are still open under statute from 2016 to the present.
+As of December 31, 2023, the Company's tax years are still open under statute from 2016 to the present.

 It is the Company's policy to include penalties and interest expense related to income taxes as a component of the provision for income taxes.
-As of December 31, 2022 and 2021, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statements of operations.
-For the year ended December 31, 2022, the Company generated research and development tax credits but has not conducted a study to document the qualified activities.
+As of December 31, 2023 and 2022, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statements of operations.
+For the year ended December 31, 2023, the Company generated research and development tax credits but has not conducted a study to document the qualified activities.
 This study may result in an adjustment to the Company's research and development tax credit carryforwards; however, until a study is completed and any adjustment is known, no amounts are being presented as an uncertain tax position.
-A full valuation allowance has been provided against the Company's research and development tax credit carryforwards and, if an adjustment to the deferred tax asset established for the research and development tax credit carryforwards and the valuation allowance.
+A full valuation allowance has been provided against the Company's research and development tax credit carryforwards and, if an adjustment is required, this adjustment would result in an adjustment to the deferred tax asset established for the research and development tax credit carryforwards and the valuation allowance.